jkmaina/ultimate-prompt-engineering-book/README.md

 # The Complete Guide to Prompt Engineering: From AI Novice to Expert in 30 Days

-## Professional Examples Collection - Transform Your AI Results from Generic to Genius
+## Transform Your Profession with AI

 **Welcome to the most comprehensive collection of professional prompt engineering examples available anywhere.**